This is the first post of a series describing a solution for providing plaintext visibility of TLS 1.3 traffic in the intranet.

 Update.
-I have updated the post to say that the middlebox and the server must both use an ephemeral key pair.
+I have corrected the post to say that the middlebox and the server must both use an ephemeral key pair for their key exchange.

 Update.
 I said that the TLS server uses a key derivation function to derive a key pair from the secret that it shares with the middlebox.
 I should have said, more precisely, that it uses the secret to derive bits that are then used to generate a key pair.
 I’ve corrected this below, and I will write another post to provide more details.